 - Join us for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
 Through this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy development and deployment).
 The next workshop is taught by Laura Mottola and starts on May 21.
 Learn more and register.

 About the Author

-My journey as a lean practitioner and learner started about 15 years ago when I joined the the Quality Group of Pratt & Whitney Canada.
-My career as a mining engineer had already taken several turns because I had never shied away from radically new work experiences, Instead, I sought them out.
+My journey as a lean practitioner and learner started about 15 years ago when I joined the Quality Group of Pratt & Whitney Canada.
+My career as a mining engineer had already taken several turns because I had never shied away from radically new work experiences.
+Instead, I sought them out.
 Despite having worked in the Oshawa car assembly plant of General Motors 10 years before that, I only learned about lean manufacturing on the jet engine plant floor, and I was immediately drawn to it.

 In the larger Pratt & Whitney family of companies, I met a group of brilliant individuals who thought deeply about systems and considered people development as the cornerstone of continuous improvement.
 They introduced me to Deming’s teachings via applied learning of his books and videos.
 I had the privilege of meeting Peter Senge and Russell Ackoff and timidly participated in mind-opening conversations about systems thinking and complex problem-solving.

 Those experiences prompted me to seek a deeper understanding of lean thinking and led me to the world of the Lean Enterprise Institute.
 I sought every possible opportunity to hear LEI Founder and Senior Advisor Jim Womack and Senior Advisor John Shook share their experiences about the socio-technical system that is lean: respect for people, the need to connect the work with a clear purpose, and the selfless toil of continuously developing people who, in turn, improve all processes and strive for excellence.